 Small-dog breeds tend to have speedy metabolisms, so this is something to consider when setting up your Maltipoo for diet success.

 Think about supplementing 30 to 40 more calories per pound of body weight as compared to a larger dog.

 Strive for high quality, protein-packed dog food that is free of grain and fillers.
-Fill her bowl with 5/8 to 1.5 cups of food, divided into two meals per day.
+Fill your dog’s bowl with ⅝ to 1 ½ cups of food that is divided into two meals per day.